About the Gap Report

 What to Do?

-A significant and sustained federal commitment to affordable housing programs that are targeted to meet the affordability needs of the lowest-income families is necessary.
-This commitment should include a large investment in the national Housing Trust Fund (HTF) and expansion of rental assistance like the Housing Choice Voucher (HCV) program.
+A significant and sustained federal commitment to affordable housing programs targeted to the affordability needs of the lowest-income families is necessary.
+This commitment should include a large investment in the national Housing Trust Fund (HTF), which is the most effective tool for producing homes affordable to extremely low-income households.
+Expanding rental assistance programs like the Housing Choice Voucher (HCV) program must be a significant component of any strategy to address the severe housing shortage, and introducing a ban on source-of-income discrimination against voucher holders would improve their effectiveness.
 We must also protect the existing supply of affordable homes for the poorest renters through significant capital investments in public housing and adequate funding to preserve affordable housing subsidized by Project-Based Rental Assistance (PBRA) and the USDA’s Section 515 program.
+Several recent congressional proposals would dedicate resources to the substantial backlog of public housing repair needs and enable new construction of public housing.